flsinternationaldev/fls-international/src/pages/home/home.md

   copy: Our English Language Programs, Pathways & Specialty Tours
 explore_your_world:
   title: Explore Your World
   subtitle: Study in the U.S.A.
+Today
   copy: Choose any of our destinations in the U.S. and you'll find yourself in a
     great place to explore America, learn English and meet other students from around the world!